Investigation 6b

 Gunwale/Sheerstrake and Tholes

-The top plank, outer edges, of the ship are called Gunwales which is a corruption of ‘gun-walls’, often pronounced ‘gunnel’, from later craft.
+Today, the top plank, outer edges, of the ship are called Gunwales which is a corruption of ‘gun-walls’, often pronounced ‘gunnel’, from later craft.
 As Anglo-Saxon ships did not carry guns it might be more accurate to use the word Sheerstrake. as the sheer is a term also used to describe this area of the craft and strake simply means 'plank'.This has to be a stronger plank than those below it, especially if it has to take the stress of the oars being pressed against it to drive the ship.
 The shaped wooden support above the gunwale for the oar to pivot against, is called the Thole.
 Many traditionally-built craft in third-world countries still use thole pins (large dowels) even today, as they are simple to construct and easy to replace without specialist equipment or tools.
-Evidence of 28 tholes were found in the ship impression, but if all the thwarts were used for rowers then the ship could have had 40 tholes.
+Evidence of 28 tholes was found in the ship impression, but if all the thwarts were used for rowers then the ship could have had 40 tholes.
 On the earlier Nydam ship the tholes were lashed in place, but this proved to be insufficiently rigid on the modern reconstruction, where the tholes were later spiked to the gunwale.
-To hold the oar in place against the thole is has to have a lashing, called a Gasket.
+To hold the oar in place against the thole is has to have a lashing, called a Gasket or Grommet.
 This is a loop of rope or leather.
 In use, oars are usually pulled against the thole, but if the oar needs to be ‘backed’, that is pushed, to help manoeuvre the ship, then the thole no longer works unless the oar is secured to it with the gasket.
 A hole for the gasket is essential to all tholes, but it is not known how this was arranged on the Sutton Hoo ship.
 Today, rowing craft use metal oarlocks, or rowlocks to allow the oar to be both pushed and pulled.

 Oars can be made from a lightweight softwood such as Spruce, or can be made from Ash which is much heavier, but tough and durable.
 When ships began to sail and heel over to the press of the sail, the hulls had to be deeper outboard which placed the tholes uncomfortably high, so instead, holes were cut through the next plank down to allow the oars to be run out from inside the craft.
 To seal the holes when sailing there are rotating flaps outside the hull.
 The Sutton Hoo ship does not have these.